 Establishing title to mineral properties is a very detailed and time-consuming process.
 Title to an area of mineral properties may be disputed.
 While the Company has investigated title to all of its mineral claims and, to the best of its knowledge, title to all of its properties are in good standing, the Company's mineral properties may be subject to prior unregistered agreements or transfers and title may be affected by such undetected defects.
-There may be valid challenges to the title of the Company's properties which, if successful, could impair exploration, development and/or operations.
+There may be valid challenges to the title of the Company's mineral properties may be subject to indigenous land claims, prior unregistered agreements or transfers and title may be affected by undetected defects.
 The Company's mineral properties may be subject to indigenous land claims, prior unregistered agreements or transfers and title may be affected by undetected defects.
 The Company cannot give any assurance that title to its properties will not be challenged.